advwacloud/WISE-PaaS-Notification-User-Guide/functions/notification-group/line.md

 ![](/assets/text_template.png)

-So, when you call `/send` API, you just need to send the following body, you will receive a LINE message with entire message.
+So, when you call `/send` API, you just need to send the following body, you will receive a LINE notification with entire message.

 ```
 [